kaucpit490/slides/decks/week-10/slides.md

 - Examples: AWS Network Load Balancer and Azure Load Balancer.

+## Types of Load Balancers (II)

+- <span style="color:#666">Layer-7 Load Balancer: Application Load Balancer</span>
+- <span style="color:#666">Layer-4 Load Balancer: Network Load Balancer</span>
+- Layer-3 Load Balancer: Gateway Load Balancer

 ### Gateway Load Balancer (GLB)
-- Layer 3 load balancer that is used for managing and scaling virtual appliances such as firewalls and intrusion detection systems.
+- Layer 3 load balancer
+- used for managing and scaling virtual appliances such as firewalls and intrusion detection systems.
 - Protocol listeners: IP
 - Targets can be IP or VM instances.
 - It is deployed in the same VPC as that of the virtual appliances.